Personal Statement:

-I am a social historian of nineteenth and twentieth-century West Africa, with a focus on Ghana.
-While my first book explored the history of masculinities in Ghana by foregrounding the life histories of eight men, my current book manuscript is a history of Ghana’s largest development project, the Akosombo Dam, completed in 1965.
-Related and ongoing research projects include the co-production of the film Ghana’s Electric Dreams (dir.
-R. Lane Clark) and Archives of Post-Independence Africa and Its Diaspora (launched by the UC Multicampus Research Group in African Studies).
-In addition, I remain curious in and engaged with historical questions about gender, sexualities, development, and the practice of oral history in Africa and beyond.
+I am a historian of nineteenth and twentieth-century West Africa, with a focus on Ghana.
+While my first book, Making Men in Ghana, explored the history of masculinities in Ghana by foregrounding the life histories of eight men, my new monograph, A Dam for Africa: Akosombo Stories from Ghana, is a history of Ghana’s largest development project, the Akosombo Dam, completed in 1965.
+A Dam for Africa is accompanied by the documentary film Ghana’s Electric Dreams (dir.
+R. Lane Clark).
+I am currently embarking on a new book project about the ecologies and infrastructures of Ghana’s Volta Lake.
+In addition, I remain curious in and engaged with historical questions about gender, sexualities, development and technology, Africa’s environments, and the practice of oral history in Africa and beyond.

-- Making Men in Ghana (Indian University Press, 2005)
+- Making Men in Ghana (Indiana University Press, 2005)

 - Gender Imperialism and Global Exchanges, co-edited with Michele Mitchell and Naoko Shibusawa (Wiley Blackwell, 2015)